vincenting/BeautifyRust/README.md

 # BeautifyRust

-A binding for Sublime Text to the Rustfmt (https://github.com/rust-lang-nursery/rustfmt).
+A binding for Sublime Text to the [Rustfmt](https://github.com/rust-lang-nursery/rustfmt).